Monday, 6 July 2015

 Michigan's Welcoming Committee

-Made the 742 miles on fewer than two tanks of gas.
-My two fill-ups combined cost less than a single tank back home.
+Made the 742 miles on fewer than two tanks of gas—an achievement!
+Even better, the cost of those two fill-ups combined was less than a single tank back home.
+Gotta love road trip economics.

 First Encounter